jacobwojoski/dice-stats/README.md

 - PLAYERS_SEE_GM = False  (Warning displayed if trying to view GM values)
 ![PLAYERS_SEE_GM = False](https://i.imgur.com/sGELoCJ.png)

+- Database Interaction
+    - Database buttons are on **YOUR** Player dice stats screen at the bottom
+    - All users need to **MANUALLY SAVE** their data to the DB.
+    - Cant save other players data
+    - Added ability to clear local data for yourself and others

 ## FORM PHOTOS
 ### Player D20
 ![PL D20](https://i.imgur.com/Sszy3bk.png)